Search

 2 tablespoons rice wine

-1 cup water, cooked, room temperature
+1 cup boiled water, cooled to room temperature

 Leave a Comment